ambrosia13/ForgetMeNot-Shaders/README.md

 ## before you ask...
 - Experiencing shadow flickering?
 It's being worked on.
 In the meantime, try to turn your render distance down to 8.
 Lower render distance has less chance of shadow flickering/disappearance.
 - Water broken on AMD/Intel?
 I'm working on fixing this, but you can try turning on fast water to hopefully fix it.
 - Want your normal enchantment glint back?
-Turn off
+Turn off `Pixel Locked Enchantment Glint` option in settings.

 ## cool features
 - bloom, tone mapping, and HDR shader effects